TryNow Service User Agreement

 - Promise to Pay: In exchange for TryNow permitting you to defer payment of your Purchase, you promise to pay TryNow the Final Purchase Price on or soon after the expiration of the Trial Period.
 You promise to make this payment by authorizing TryNow to charge the Bank Card you provide in connection with the Purchase transaction, any substitute Bank Card you may provide TryNow or any other Bank Card you may have on file with TryNow.
 In the event that TryNow’s charge to a Bank Card fails, you authorize TryNow to continue attempting to charge any Bank Card until such charge is successful.
 In the event that you close a Bank Card, report it as lost or stolen or otherwise know that TryNow’s charge to the Bank Card will not be processed, you agree immediately to provide TryNow with a substitute Bank Card or pay TryNow through another means that TryNow may make available.
 TryNow will notify you of the Final Purchase Price on or around the date that TryNow processes the charge by sending an email to the email address you keep on file with TryNow.

 - Individual Purchase Evaluation; Disbursal: We will separately review each request you make to use TryNow for a Purchase.
 Our approval of one Purchase does not mean we will approve a subsequent Purchase.
-If we approve your request, we will disburse the Initial Purchase Price (less an amount we may retain) to Merchant.
+If we approve your request, we will disburse the Initial Purchase Price (less an amount we may retain) to Merchant (or, in the case of a credit sale, disburse that amount to the Merchant as payment for the assignment of the resulting retail installment contract).

-- You Pay No Interest to TryNow: This is a 0% APR extension of credit.
-There are no interest or other finance charges due on this payment option.
+- You Pay No Finance Charges to TryNow: This is a 0% APR extension of credit.
+There are no finance charges due on this payment option.
 Other fees will apply as described in this Agreement.

 - Late Charges: TryNow will not impose a late charge if you fail to make a payment when it is due.

-- Prepayment: You may prepay the Loan at any time without penalty.
+- Prepayment: You may prepay the Extension of Credit at any time without penalty.

 - Returns and Exchanges: Any return, cancellation or exchange of the Purchase not credited to TryNow by Merchant is a matter between you and Merchant.
 It will not impact the amount you owe under this Agreement.